-The Department of Health was notified of 1,296 new cases of Covid-19 today.
+The Department of Health has been notified of 348 new cases of Covid-19.